<b>RON LEGRAND</b> review

 Updated

-COMPLETENESS: Mr. LeGrand has one of the two most complete real estate investing courses available, surpassed only by the program offered by Bill Vaughn.
+Ron LeGrand has been marketing his books and courses for decades.
+Over the years he has promoted a lot of variations of his course and now offers a "Gold Club" membership.
+But his help can be quite expensive - some of his seminars run $9000, while his course usually runs about $600 plus $59 per month for the Ron Legrand Gold Club.
 The cost for Mr. Legrand's help, however, is rather high.
 In fact, some of his seminars cost up to $9,000.
 We have been in contact with Ron LeGrand and he states he did make a lot of money in real estate, and further declares he continues to do so.
 Of that we have no doubt - like Bill Vaughn, Ron LeGrand is one of the "true investors", and not simply someone trying to cash in on the real estate train.
+But in our opinion what Ron LeGrand knows is not worth what he charges - real estate investing is not really all that complicated.
+Ron does teach a few basic methods, but when you consider his primary focus is on one strategy - wholesaling - then $9000 is far too much.
+Wholesaling is the simplest of the 24 methods of real estate investing taught by Bill Vaughn.

-COACH COST: Unspecified.
-Ron's materials are expensive.
+COACH COST: Unspecified - changes.
 Whether or not it includes any coaching has not been determined, but we suspect (because of the price) that the cost includes whatever support is needed.
-If you decide to buy into Ron LeGrand's program, be sure to first ask them point-blank if they provide mentoring, and if it is by a professional investor, and at what additional cost.
+If you decide to buy into the Ron LeGrand Gold Club, be sure to first ask them point-blank if they provide mentoring, and if it is by a professional investor, and at what additional cost.

-SUCCESS RATE: Though there are no statistics that we could locate, customer satisfaction would indicate the success rate to be substantially higher than many other programs.
+SUCCESS RATE: Though there are no statistics that we could locate, customer satisfaction would indicate the success rate of the Ron Legrand Gold Club to be substantially higher than many other programs, but less than Bill Vaughn's course, "The Simple Man's Guide to Real Estate".
 Satisfaction is determined in part by the lack of complaints and the BBB rating.

 For the most part, Ron Legrand seems to be one of the more reputable people in the business.
 But the cost of his help is still quite high - much higher than necessary.
 Especially when you realize the book prices do not include coaching.
 Ron LeGrand may write very compelling and informational books, but no book is worth $600.